Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

 Here we have specified that LPC will send a request to the device every 10 seconds to read the data from the registers.
 LPC will for each register send new request with function code specified at ```modbus-function-code``` to specified device at```modbus-device-id```.

+## Validation of messages for IEEE 2030.5 schema compliance
+New option in the configuration `validate-ieee2030-5` is used to validate the messages for IEEE 2030.5 schema compliance.
+This option can be individually set for each transformation in the configuration file.
+By setting the value of the option to `true`, LPC will validate the messages for IEEE 2030.5 schema compliance upon starting up.
+In case of non-compliance, LPC will log the error message and suggest the possible correct structure.

+By default, if option is not present in the configuration file, the value of the option is set to `false`.

 ## Deployment